-Prospective certificate holders apply for certificates in the Citizen Domain.
+Prospective certificate holders apply for certificates in the Citizen (G3) and EUTL Natural Persons (G4) domains.
 At the moment of application, they enter into an agreement with Cleverbase.
 Applicants can only complete the application after having agreed with the general terms and conditions published in accordance with section 2.2.
 The initial identity validation and certificate issuance will always be subject to the CPS version and product conditions that are accepted at the beginning of the registration process.
 Should a new CPS or new product conditions be published between acceptance of previous versions and completion of the process, the accepted versions shall prevail.